tcarland/kvm-qemu-ansible/docs/03-kvm-operations.md

 internal DNS Server, which is the Management Node.
 This list provides this and some other items worth configuring into the base image:

- - set the resolvers to dnsmasq server
+ - Set the resolvers to the DnsMasq server.
- - configure ssh keys
+ - Configure ssh keys for accounts as needed.
- - visudo, set NOPASSWD for the wheel or sudo group
+ - Set NOPASSWD (visudo) for the wheel or sudo group
- - disable firewalld if desired.
+ - Disable firewalld if desired.
- - disable selinux if desired
+ - Disable selinux if desired.
+ - Disable NetworkManager if desired.

 Once complete, the final step would be to stop the VM and acquire the XML Definition for use across all remaining nodes to define our source VM.